COBREXA/COBREXA.jl/docs/src/distributed/2_parallel.md

 Each of the processes contains a self-sufficient image of Julia that can act independently; in turn the additional processes also consume some memory.
-Each process with loaded `COBREXA.jl` and a simple solver such as HiGHS may consume around 500MB of RAM, which should be taken into account when planning the analysis scale.
+Each process with loaded `COBREXA.jl` and a solver such as HiGHS may consume around 300MB of RAM, which should be taken into account when planning the analysis scale.

 !!! warning "Using Julia environments with Distributed"
     In certain conditions, the Distributed package does not properly forward